FintechPaymentsWalletEnd-to-endBehavioral UX

 Copy is design.

-Renaming 'Verify your Identity' to 'Set Up Profile' changed how users perceived the step. '$1.50 on this purchase' landed when '5% back' bounced.
-Copy did more than layout in this redesign.
+Renaming 'Verify your Identity' to 'Set Up Profile' changed how users read the step. '$1.50 on this purchase' landed where '5% back' bounced.
+Across the wallet, copy did more than layout.

 3